CSO Study Break Public Service Stipend Program

 Organizations/Agencies Eligible for Sponsoring an Internship

-Applicants may work for any government agency, excluding judicial internships, or for any 501(c)(3) public interest organization, including international organizations.
+Applicants may work for any government agency, excluding judicial internships, or for any 501(c)(3) public interest organizations, including international organizations.

 - Applicants are responsible for seeking out, applying for, and securing an internship.